-4.4 Class Function
+4.3 Class Function

 The Function class represents the protion of the program CFG that is reachable through intraprocedural control flow transfers from the function's entry block.
 Functions in the ParseAPI have only a single entry point; multiple-entry functions such as those found in Fortran programs are represented as several functions that "share" a subset of the CFG.

-FuncSource Meaning
+Functions may be non-contiguous and may share blocks with other functions.

-RT recursive traversal (default)

-HINT specified in CodeSource hints

-GAP speculative parsing heuristics

-GAPRT recursive traversal from speculative parse

-ONDEMAND dynamically discovered at runtime
+FuncSource Meaning RT HINT GAP recursive traversal (default) specified in CodeSource hints speculative parsing heuristics GAPRT ONDEMAND recursive traversal from speculative parse dynamically discovered at runtime

-Return type of function src() see description below.
+Return type of function src(); see description below.

-FuncReturnStatus Meaning UNSET NORETURN UNKNOWN RETURN unparsed function (default) will not return cannot be determined statically may return
+FuncReturnStatus Meaning UNSET NORETURN UNKNOWN RETURN unparsed function (default) will not return cannot be determined statically may return typedef std::vector<Block> blocklist typedef std::set<Edge> edgelist

-Return type of function retstatus(), see description below.
+Return type of function retstatus(); see description below.